Orthognathic surgery: also known as corrective jaw surgery.

 See also: Two-Phase Orthodontics | Types of Braces | Child Orthodontics

-It is important to understand that compromised dental and facial discrepancies can affect the individual psychologically, emotionally and physically.
-Hence, in some people, corrective surgical treatments become an important consideration.
+It is important to understand that compromised dental and facial discrepancies can affect your mental, emotion and physical wellbeing.

 Treatments may be required for any of the following circumstances: